entrecode/ec.doc/doc/rel/model/index.md

 |--------------|-----------------|
 |modelID       |The unique identifier for a model as Version 4  UUID ([RFC4122](http://tools.ietf.org/html/rfc4122)).|
 |title         |The title of a model, unique in this data manager.
 Always singular and lower case.
+|description	|Optional.
+A detailed description of this model.
 |rights        |JSON object of available rights on this model (Object with boolean keys: get, put, postPublic, postPrivate, delete)
 |fields        |JSON array with field definition objects
 |locales	   |JSON array with supportet locales by this model.
 Like `de-DE` or `en-US`.